softwaremill/FoXAI/README.md

 ## Note
 ---
-At the moment only explainable algorithms for image classification are implemented..
-In future more algorithms and more computer vision tasks will be introduces.
-In the end module should work with all types of tasks (NLP, etc.).
+At the moment only explainable algorithms for image classification are implemented.
+In the future more algorithms and more computer vision tasks will be introduced.
+In the end, the module should work with all types of tasks (NLP, etc.).

 ### Examples